AjithPanneerselvam/Distributor-Problem/README.md

     It is used to get the output in color text for easy understanding.
 If you don't have termcolor in your system's python modules, you can install it with the help of this command `pip install termcolor`

-    *`If the program is being executed on a UNIX-based system, color text will work fine.
+    *`If the program is being executed on a UNIX-based system(Linux/Mac OS X), color text will work fine.
 In windows-based system, the text may not be colored, instead a color code will be displayed.`*

 ## **Project Structure**
 The project files are laid out in a straightforward manner as there are only few program files.